 - There is no cell coverage on the Parkway

-- Delays of up to three days can be expected after heavy snowfalls while road crews clear the highway of snow and avalanche debris
+- Expect delays of up to three days after heavy snowfalls as road crews clear the highway of snow and avalanche debris.

-- The road is often rated as poor throughout much of the winter season and it is heavily advisable that you have a 4-wheel drive vehicle with snow tires.
+- The road is often rated as poor throughout much of the winter season.
+Thus, it is heavily advised that you have a 4-wheel drive vehicle with snow tires.
 (I’ve seen small cars pushing snow with their bumper before on this road)

-Disclaimer: Hostelling International graciously sponsored my family’s trip this past weekend.
+Disclaimer: Hostelling International graciously sponsored my family’s trip in this story.
 As always, all thoughts and opinions are entirely my own.
 This article was originally published on April 16, 2013.
 Susan Wowk completed the most recent update on March 30, 2021.